George Reed (Canadian football): Later life

 Reed remained in Saskatchewan after he retired from playing football and for decades was active in the local community with various charities and organizations.
 A naturalized Canadian citizen who was the Director of Guest and Community Relations at SaskGaming, Reed was made a Member of the Order of Canada in 1978, Canada's highest civilian honour, and in 1979 was inducted into the Canadian Football Hall of Fame.

 Reed's daughter, Georgette Reed, represented Canada in the women's shot put competition at the 1992 Summer Olympics.

 In 2012, in honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
 The image was also used on presentation posters and other materials to promote the Grey Cup game and other celebrations associated with the centennial.

 In November 2019, a stretch of road along the north end of the Roughriders' current home, Mosaic Stadium, was renamed "George Reed Way" in his honour, with the stadium's official address changed to 1734 George Reed Way.
 A statue of Reed, erected in September 2017, stands outside the stadium.
 Artist Gary Tillery sculpted the bronze statue.

 In November 9, 2022, Globe Theatre located in Regina produced a live theatre show based on George Reed's CFL life (1963 to 1975) in Regina.
 The play is written by Munish Sharma.

 Reed died on October 1, 2023, one day before his 84th birthday.
-Shortly afterwards, fifty years after he became the CFL's all-time leading rusher, he was once again honored in Saskatchewan with the proclamation of October 7 as George Reed Day.
+Shortly afterwards, fifty years after he became the CFL's all-time leading rusher, he was once again honoured in Saskatchewan with the proclamation of October 7 as George Reed Day.

 On November 17, 2023, the CFL announced that the top award for players in the league would be renamed "The George Reed Most Outstanding Player Award" in Reed's honour.